scarf-sh/docs/docs/gateway.md

 No, your container continues to be hosted on your current registry not on Scarf itself.
 The Gateway is simply a thin redirect layer in front of your registry.
 Since the gateway acts as a static entry point to your containers, you will always have the freedom to host your container on any registry you choose.

+**My container's name on my current registry is `organization-name/project-name`, can I change that to just `project-name` when users pull through Scarf?**

+Unforunately this is not possible unless you can change this name on the registry that hosts your container.
+Your container name on Scarf must match the container name on the registry that hosts it, because the Docker client uses that name to sign the request and validate the response from the registry.
+The Docker client will reject the download if the response signature is invalid.
+See the [Caveats section](#caveats) for more information.

 **How are you managing the usage data you get about my project?
 Are you storing my users’ data?**